Stripping down strip mall fires

 In the age of convenience and one-stop shopping, it should come as no surprise that there are over 100,000 strip malls and similar businesses in the United States.
 Nearly every community has at least one; however, many fire departments are not prepared to respond to a fire in one of these establishments.

 Generally speaking, a strip mall is a row of businesses that share a common roof and are separated by partitioning walls that commonly reach the ceiling, leaving the attic or cockloft open over every occupancy.
 In this article, we will discuss some common characteristics of the strip mall, including building construction, unique hazards posed by these occupancies, as well as initial tactics.
-We will investigate some of the flawed logic behind common, albeit incorrect, approaches to fighting a fire in these types of buildings, and offer options to help avoid negative outcome.
+We will investigate some of the flawed logic behind common, albeit incorrect, approaches to fighting a fire in these types of buildings, and offer options to help avoid a negative outcome.

 Strip mall building construction